Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 Ingredients

-Achari Masala Powder (Indian Pickling Spice Mix) – For the best taste, use homemade achari masala powder.
+• Achari Masala Powder (Indian Pickling Spice Mix) For the best taste, use homemade achari masala powder.
 It is easy to make, comes together in minutes, and can be stored for later use.
+You can also use store-bought packaged achari masala if you are short on time.
+You will get it at any Indian grocery store.

-How To Make Gobhi Achari Recipe – Step By Step
+How To Make Achari Gobhi

 Blanch The Cauliflower